MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 | Can convert [admonition blocks](https://notes.nicolevanderhoeven.com/Obsidian+Admonition)                                                                                                                                        | ✔         | ❓                                              | ❓             | not running for me |
 | [Parameterization code that hides parts of the note programmatically](#new-parameterizing-whether-parts-in-the-document-will-appear-in-the-pdf-file)                                                                                                                                                                               | ✔         | ❓                                              | ❓             | not running for me |

+*Provided that the embedded notes are already mapped in `PARS['📁']['list_paths_notes']`, therefore the algorithm does not need to search in the vault for them.
+Also, conditional formatting takes some time, since the algorithm has to search inside every linked note for certain tags.

 # 📽 General Video (under development)
 General video showcasing all the functionalities (will be uploaded on YouTube.
 For now, you can view the video I've rendered so far [here](https://drive.google.com/file/d/1KK-r5KZQHdIEtGJf9gZzpQrIEesj6_GA/view?usp=sharing))